 Touring Exhibition Gallery – This new gallery will host a program of exciting exhibitions and displays throughout the year.

-In Spring 2014 a brand new natural history gallery will be opening in Towneley Hall where everyone can come along to get up close and personal with Burnley’s wildlife.
+A brand new natural history gallery in Towneley Hall where everyone can come along to get up close and personal with Burnley’s wildlife.

 Parkland and gardens